thapaBurg/thapaday02/content/pages/blog/index.md

       styles:
         self:
           textAlign: left
-    subtitle: Section with a video subtitle
+    subtitle: Overview of studying in USA
     text: >
       Applying to Universities in USA is a very easy process and I am going to show you how to do it for FREE.